East Bay Homebridge Connect is a grassroots group of people both unhoused and housed who support and advocate for people experiencing homelessness.

 Locations

-Presently, Homebridge Connect is operating in the East Bay of the San Francisco Bay Area in California, with most members present in the Hayward, Castro Valley, and San Leandro areas.
-We also have presence in West Oakland in contact with the Wood Street Commons community, and some presence in Alameda.
+Presently, Homebridge Connect is operating in the East Bay of the San Francisco Bay Area in California, with most members present in Hayward, Castro Valley, and San Leandro and Oakland.

 Participate & Contribute